ryangiglio/glitch-twitter-archive-deleter/README.md

 5. Unzip the archive (it'll have a long name of letters and numbers) and open the folder

 6. Drag and drop the `tweets.csv` file into this window.
-You should see a bunch of numbers and symbols – that's the content of the csv.
-You should also see tweets.csv show up in the sidebar to the left.
+You'll see a bunch of numbers and symbols – that's the content of the csv.
+You'll also see tweets.csv show up in the sidebar to the left.

 ### (Optional) Specify any tweets you don't want deleted

 If you have some Tweets you just can't bear to part with, you can add them as exceptions so they don't get deleted along with the rest.

-1. Go to the tweet on [twitter.com](https://twitter.com) and click on it.
+1. Go to the tweet on <a href="https://twitter.com" target="_blank">twitter.com</a> and click on it.

 2. In the URL bar at the top of your browser, you should see `https://twitter.com/username/status/#####`.
 Copy all of those numbers at the end - this is the Tweet ID.